UlisesPe22/HabitApp/README.md

 - "from app import db"
 - "db.create_all()"
 - "exit()"
 6. Open a new terminal and type "python -m flask run".
-Click on the link (it should look like this http://127.0.0.1:5000) and try the app.
+Click on the link and try the app.

   **Note: if you have issues with the requierments.txt file, you can alternativly use this command:**"pip install Flask Flask-SQLAlchemy Flask-Login Flask-WTF Flask-Bcrypt APScheduler email_validator"